 The following information is intended to give the ESL student who is studying a career in dentistry a wide array of resources for understanding dental terms.

-- Medical Terminology Web Site: This website is specifically designed for students in health related fields.
-Dentistry, medicine, Chinese medicine, and nursing terms are presented in exercises intended to help students familiarize themselves with the vocabulary of their chosen profession.
+- English For Medical Purposes Web Site: This website is specifically designed for students in health related fields.
+Dentistry, medicine, and nursing terms are presented in exercises intended to help students familiarize themselves with the vocabulary of their chosen profession.

 - ADA: This site from the American Dental Association provides information on dental terms.
 The list is organized alphabetically.
 Users can click on the first letter of the term they need defined to jump to that section of the glossary.
 This site that also contains information about careers in dentistry, events that relate to the dental field as well as animation and games.